openvinotoolkit/open_model_zoo/demos/README.md

 source <INSTALL_DIR>/setupvars.sh
 ```

-If you use your own Inference Engine and OpenCV binaries to build the demos please make sure you have added them
+If you use your own OpenVINO™ and OpenCV binaries to build the demos please make sure you have added them
 to the `LD_LIBRARY_PATH` environment variable.

 **(Optional)**: The OpenVINO environment variables are removed when you close the